osxmidi/LinVst/README.md

 **Synth1** needs it's presets path setup (browse and locate using the opt button).

-**Spire Synth** (Disable d2d1 in the Libraries section of winecfg) (32 bit version seems to work ok with a d2d1 version 6.1.7601.17514 32 bit dll override)

-**OP-X PRO-II** (Disable d2d1 in the Libraries section of winecfg)

-**MT-PowerDrumKit** (Disable d2d1 in the Libraries section of winecfg) (drag and drop ok with the LinVst embedded window and standalone window drag and drop enabled versions).
-Setting HKEY_CURRENT_USER Software Wine Direct3D MaxVersionGL 30002 might help with d2d1 (can also depend on hardware and drivers).

 **FL Sytrus** needs winetricks corefonts to be installed for fonts.
 The UI might become blank after closing and reopening (minimizing).

 **Ignite Amps TPA-1 Amp Sim**